shnurok672/k8s-sre-task/README.md

     Test it out at [http://localhost:1337].
 No mounted folders.
 To apply changes, the image must be re-built.

-The app expose it's own metrics on /metrics path
+The app exposes its own metrics on /metrics path

 Your task is to move this project to kubernetes platform and make it production-ready.